lerenn/asyncapi-codegen/examples/helloworld/v3/README.md

 // call the corresponding function when it will receive a message.
 //
 // In the HelloWorld example, only one function will listen on application side,
 // making it a bit overkill.
-You can directly use the SubscribeToSayHellosFromHelloChannel
+You can directly use the SubscribeToSayHelloFromHelloChannel
 // method.
 func (ac *AppController) SubscribeToAllChannels(ctx context.Context, as AppSubscriber) error